Elkay44/skymirror_website_clone/business-plan/1-executive-summary.md

 ## Company Overview

-SkyMirror is a technology company specializing in software development, AI applications, and educational services.
-Founded in 2023 and headquartered in Budapest, Hungary, SkyMirror aims to connect and sustain the world through innovative technology solutions that integrate environmental and social responsibility with cutting-edge technology development.
+SkyMirror is a technology company building an integrated ecosystem for enterprise workforce management and education.
+Founded in 2023 and headquartered in Budapest, Hungary, SkyMirror delivers:

+- **CheckMet** - AI-powered attendance management with facial recognition
+- **Traquiva** - AI-powered learning platform (www.traquiva.com)
+- **Software Solutions** - Custom enterprise software development
+- **SkyMirror Academy** - Technology education and corporate training

+Our mission integrates environmental and social responsibility with cutting-edge technology development.

 ## Mission Statement
 To propel global innovation to new heights by empowering emerging economies, businesses, and communities with cutting-edge technology solutions and knowledge transfer.